mawais-afz/java-interview-questions/java-strings.md

    str = str + " World"; // Creates new String object
    ```

-4. **Apart from the security aspect, what are the reasons behind making strings immutable in Java?**
+4. **Why is String immutable in Java?**

-   There are several important reasons why strings are immutable in Java:
+   Strings in Java are immutable for several important reasons:

+   1. **Security**

+      - Prevents malicious code from modifying string values
+      - Critical for sensitive data like database credentials, network connections
+      - Ensures string parameters can't be modified unexpectedly
+      - Safe to pass strings between different parts of a system
+      - Maintains data integrity across network boundaries

-   1. **String Pool Optimization**
+   2. **String Pool Efficiency**

+      - Enables string interning and reuse via string pool
+      - Multiple references can safely share same string object
+      - Reduces memory usage by avoiding duplicate strings
       - Enables safe string pooling and reuse
-      - Reduces memory footprint by sharing string literals
       - No need to create copies since strings can't be modified

-   2. **Thread Safety**
+   3. **Thread Safety**

       - Immutable strings are inherently thread-safe
-      - Can be safely shared between multiple threads
+      - Can be shared between threads without synchronization
+      - No risk of concurrent modification issues
       - No synchronization needed for read operations

-   3. **Hash Code Caching**
+   4. **Hash Code Caching**

-      - String's hash code can be cached since it won't change
+      - String's hash code only needs to be calculated once
+      - Can be cached since string value never changes
-      - Improves performance when used as keys in HashMaps/HashSets
+      - Improves performance for hash-based collections
-      - Only needs to be calculated once
+      - Only needs to be calculated once when used as keys in HashMaps/HashSets

-   4. **Network Security**

-      - Safe to pass strings between different parts of a system
-      - No risk of modification during transmission
-      - Maintains data integrity across network boundaries

    5. **Performance Benefits**

       - JVM can optimize string operations better
+      - No need for defensive copies
+      - Simpler garbage collection
       - Enables various internal optimizations
-      - Simpler garbage collection

    6. **API Contract Safety**
       - Method parameters can't be modified unexpectedly
       - Return values remain consistent
       - Safer to use as class constants

+   The combination of these benefits makes string immutability a fundamental design choice in Java that improves security, efficiency and reliability.

 5. **Why is it said that the length() method of String class doesn't return accurate results?**